Stock clerks & order fillers

 Diversity

 Demographic information on Stock clerks & order fillers in the US.
 The workforce of Stock clerks & order fillers in 2017 was 1,640,236 people, with 34.7% woman, and 65.3% men.
-The average age of male Stock clerks & order fillers in the workforce is 34.9 and of female Stock clerks & order fillers is 40, and the most common race/ethnicity for Stock clerks & order fillers is White.
+The average age of male Stock clerks & order fillers in the workforce is 34.9 and of female Stock clerks & order fillers is 40, and the most common race/ethnicity for Stock clerks & order fillers is N/A.

 Gender and Age